 A simple explanation of this investing vehicle from Wikipedia is:

 What qualifies as a Robo-advisor?
-Pretty much anything that is a very loose set of heuristics and ideas, along with some technical flim-flammery.
+Pretty much anything is a very loose set of heuristics and ideas, along with some technical flimflammery.
 My first piece of advice is if anyone says they have a Robo-Advisor taking care of their investments, ask them if they understand what they are using.
-Handing your money over to an (allegedly) automated system that you don’t understand is just as bad as handing it to a Human Advisor who has little or no talent in investing.
-A task badly done by technology or a human is still a task badly done.
+Handing your money over to an (allegedly) automated system you don’t understand is just as bad as handing it to a Human Advisor with little or no talent in investing.
+A task is poorly done by technology, or a human is still a task poorly done.

-An important thing to remember is the Robo-advisor simply does what it is programmed to do, it “decides” on the basis of what it is told to do (it does not learn, or diverge from its programming).
+An important thing to remember is the Robo-advisor simply does what it is programmed to do.
+It “decides” based on what it is told to do (it does not learn or diverge from its programming).
 Many marketing blurbs speak of expensive algorithms that assure maximum investment performance, but I am skeptical.

-A key thing to understand in this area, is the investing philosophy the Robo-advisor is going to follow.
+A key thing to understand in this area is the investing philosophy the Robo-advisor will follow.
 Here is a simple philosophy and method to go with it.

 You recognize that as a simple couch potato configuration.
 Buy low mgmt fee ETFs or Index Funds.

-Algorithm: Every 3 months, compare holdings percentages and if any position is greater than 5% off 25% (plus or minus) rebalance using existing funds.
+Algorithm: Every three months, compare holdings percentages, and if any position is greater than 5% off 25% (plus or minus) rebalance using existing funds.